singletonpa/ped-signal-data/README.md

 ### Presentation
 - PDF of Powerpoint presentation provided to UDOT in August 2020.

+### Papers
+- Links to papers published related to this project.

 ### NOTES ON R scripts
 - These scripts were written in R. To use, download R (https://cloud.r-project.org/) and then download RStudio (https://rstudio.com/products/rstudio/download/#download).
 Then, follow additional instructions in each folder.